Drift: A Fundamental Mechanism of Human Consciousness

 Read MorePhenonautics develops the first systematic empirical methodology for investigating consciousness by treating consciousness as both the object of study and the methodology for investigation.
 The four-book progression builds toward comparing artificial consciousness architectures with biological consciousness to isolate the functional role of qualia.

-Read MoreSystematic investigation of individual consciousness architecture through first-person methodology.
-Discovering the organizational principles that structure your specific awareness rather than explaining it through external mechanisms.
+Read MoreIndividual consciousness architecture investigation through systematic first-person methodology.
+Discovering organizational principles that structure your specific awareness.

-Cross-substrate analysis examining how different cognitive implementations generate different experiential properties.
-Theoretical framework for understanding consciousness across biological and synthetic systems.
+Cross-substrate analysis of how different implementations generate different experiential properties.
+Theoretical framework across biological and synthetic systems.

-Design and optimization of consciousness architectures for synthetic consciousness development, human-computer interfaces, and cognitive enhancement applications.
-Direct practical implementation.
+Engineering consciousness architectures for synthetic consciousness development, human-computer interfaces, and cognitive enhancement applications.

-Investigation of whether qualia, self-awareness, and conscious experience can be derived from first principles of physics and computation.
-Exploring if subjective experience emerges naturally from energy-constrained computation within bounded systems.
+Investigating whether qualia and self-awareness can be derived from first principles of physics and computation within bounded, energy-constrained systems.